OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

    negligible loss of precision, substituting :math:`abs(x)` with :math:`sqrt(x^2+\varepsilon)`, where eps is very low in comparison with the values :math:`x` usually assumes during the simulation.

 -  Carefully consider having in the code asserts that cause simulation to stop.
-If for instance we have an assert that stops simulation when a variable gets outside its limiting value, it may happen that during the optimisation cycle the limit is hit and simulation is stopped, which may not desirable.
+If for instance we have an assert that stops simulation when a variable gets outside its limiting value, it may happen that during the optimisation cycle the limit is hit and simulation is stopped, which may not be desirable.
    Asserts can still be left in place, adding a boolean variable, e.g.:

    .. code-block :: modelica